Contact geometric mechanics: the Tulczyjew triples: The contact Legendre map

-is orthogonal for all $x\in\R$, so map (\ref{hr}) is a diffeomorphism. \end{example} \begin{remark} The problem of the existence of hyperregular Lagrangians/Hamiltonians for an arbitrary $L$ seems to be difficult and substantially extends the purposes of this paper, so we postpone it to a further development of the theory. \end{remark}
+is orthogonal for all $x\in\R$, so map (\ref{hr}) is a diffeomorphism. \end{example} \begin{remark} The problem of the existence of hyperregular Lagrangians/Ha\\miltonians for an arbitrary $L$ seems to be difficult and substantially extends the purposes of this paper, so we postpone it to a further development of the theory. \end{remark}